 - From Ragnvaeig's LiveJournal there's a tutorial on how to stitch the linked circles motif from the Oseberg ship find.

-- And, finally, from Anna's blog, Anachronistic and Impulsive, there is good information on how to make ancient Roman garb for both men and woman.
+- And, finally, from Anna's blog, Anachronistic and Impulsive, there is good information on how to make ancient Roman garb for both men and women.
 Note too the current post where Anna seeks donations because she and her husband are in financial difficulty due to unexpected calls on their savings.

 All of these projects would be good to work on during a hot summer, if it is summer where you live.
 Enjoy exploring them!